 A Brief History of Japanese Tea

-Compared to other green teas, hojicha (written as ほうじ茶 in Japanese) actually has a much more recent history.
-The first variations of green tea were brought into Japan during the Nara period (710-794) by Buddhist monks who were coming from China.
-These monks consumed green tea because they believed in the drink’s health benefits and they also believed that it helped them improve their meditation practice.
+Compared to other green teas, hojicha (written as ほうじ茶 in Japanese) has a much more recent history.
+The first variations of green tea came to Japan during the Nara period (710-794) by Buddhist monks from China.
+These monks consumed green tea because they believed in the drink’s health benefits and that it helped them improve their meditation practice.

 Tea then gained popularity among the nobility of Japan during the Heian period (794-1185).
-One emperor in particular, Emperor Saga, who reigned from the early to mid-800s, was the main proponent for the cultivation of tea plants in Japan.
-He encouraged other royal people to enjoy the drink, and so seeds had to be imported from China.
-Not long after, Japan was able to grow their own tea plants and they were able to make a lot more drinks from homegrown tea leaves.
+Emperor Saga was crucial in promoting tea plant cultivation in Japan.
+He actively encouraged other royal court members to enjoy the drink, leading to the importation of tea seeds from China.
+Not long after, Japan was able to grow tea plants, and they were able to make a lot more drinks from homegrown tea leaves.

 The History of Hojicha Tea

-However, because of the sudden influx of demand for Japanese tea, it became very difficult for tea growers and farmers to keep up with this high demand, some needing to produce amounts that would weigh tonnes!
+However, because of the sudden influx of demand for Japanese tea, it became challenging for tea growers and farmers to keep up with this high demand, some needing to produce amounts weighing tonnes!
 To address this issue, the act of harvesting tea leaves became automated.
-Machines were specifically designed for this process and Japan was able to export their tea all across the world.
+Machines were specifically designed for this process, and Japan was able to export its tea all across the world.

 The way that machines harvest tea leaves did, however, result in excess waste like leftover stems and leaves.
 This was a problem because Japan had limited resources.
-One tea merchant in the 1920s saw potential in the loose leaf that comes off during the harvesting process.
+One tea merchant in the 1920s saw potential in the loose leaf that came off during the harvesting process.
 He gathered them and experimented by roasting them over charcoal at a high temperature.
-The end result of this roasting process was a surprisingly delicious, reddish brown brew that we now know as hojicha tea.
+This roasting process resulted in a surprisingly delicious, reddish brown brew known as hojicha tea.

 Hojicha Tea in Japan Now

-Hojicha tea also comes in a powder form, which is made by grounding hojicha until it turns into a fine powder.
-Once it is in this form, it is much easier to add it to all sorts of drinks and even to food.
+Hojicha tea also comes in a powder form, made by grounding hojicha until it turns into a fine powder.
+Once it is in this form adding it to all sorts of drinks and food is much easier once it is in this form.
 A good example of this is hojicha latte.
-The powder is combined with milk (and ice, if you prefer the cold version) to create a smooth, richly flavored drink.
+The powder combines with milk (and ice, if you prefer the cold version) to create a smooth, richly flavored drink similar to milk tea.

-Hojicha tea is one delicious Japanese tea that really shouldn’t be overlooked.
-It has a beautiful reddish brown color, a distinct but subtle flavor, and an interesting history that traces back to one tea merchant who ended up making one of the most popular kinds of tea in Japan today.
-Give hojicha tea a try and add a new flavor experience under your belt with this distinctly Japanese tea.
+Hojicha tea is one delicious Japanese tea that should be on everyone’s must-drink list.
+It has a beautiful reddish brown color, a distinct but subtle flavor, and an exciting history that traces back to one tea merchant who made one of the most popular kinds of tea in Japan today.
+Try hojicha tea and add a new flavor experience under your belt with this distinctly Japanese tea.